Parking & Shuttle

 Parking and operating a motor vehicle on the St. John Fisher College Campus is a privilege.
 All vehicles on the Fisher campus including Park & Ride (Lot S) must be registered with the Safety and Security Department and display a valid parking permit or pass on the vehicle.

 Parking Lot Designations

 Commuter Student Parking

-Commuter designated permits may only park in Lots A, C, F, G, I, W, Y, and Park & Ride (Lot S).
-Overnight parking is only allowed in lots designated for resident student use or Lot I.
+Commuter designated permits may only park in Lots A, C, F, I, W, Z, and Park & Ride (Lot S).
+Commuter student overnight parking is permitted in V and W Lots only, unless approved by Security in advance.